PixelsCamp/talks/why-teach-your-young-padawans-how-to-code-redux_marco_amado.md

 =================================================

 * Speaker   : Marco Amado
-* Available : Anytime of the 3 days
 * Length    : 25-40 minutes
 * Language  : Portuguese, unless there's at least one non-portuguese-speaking attendee, in which case, English